 Using an A4 size sheet of paper (graph paper is easier than plain) draw the shape of your room.
 It’s probably square, oblong or L shaped.

 Start at a convenient corner and measure to the first feature; it might be a door or window or something else.
 Write the measurement on the drawing in millimetres.
 Then measure the width of this feature.
-If it’s a door, include the architrave, (insert an explanation of what that is, Christopher), if it’s a cupboard, only measure up to the architrave.
+If it’s a door, include the architrave, ( a strip of wood moulding that is used to cover the transition between the wall and door frame), if it’s a cupboard, only measure up to the architrave.

 On the paper that you’re drawing on, i.e. your plan, draw doors as open and windows as closed, per our example plan (title it as the Example Plan, Michal).
 If a window is lower than 900mm from the floor you need to note this, as standard height cupboards won’t fit under these windows.
 Note where all relevant features are, such as light switches, electric sockets and beams that come down from the ceiling low enough to touch your kitchen cabinets.